aplteam/Tatin/docs/TatinForContributors.md

 * Windows
 * Linux

 The Pi and AIX are not supported, but that restriction might be lifted with a later version.
-Mac-OS is fine for running the client but not (yet) the server, therefore for development the Mac is not a choice for the time being.
+Mac-OS is fine for running the client but not (yet) the server, therefore for development the Mac is not a choice for the time being in case you need to run the test suite: it requires running a server locally.

 You also need to have Git installed.